uv-genai/llm-setonix/setup.md

 To build llama.cpp with RPC support simply add `-DGGML_RPC=ON` to the CMake command line switches.

-To run on additional nodes start the server on the nodes with
+To run on remote nodes start the server on the nodes with

 `rpc-server -p 6666 -c`